 DBR Conservation is currently working with Historic England and Greenwich Foundation to stabilise the two rooms.
-Due to their position away from the river, they were most like service areas but they do contain interesting features: a floor of lead-glazed Flemish tiles, and a series of unusual niches that archaeologists believe may be ‘bee boles’ for the keeping of hive baskets, or ‘skeps’.
+Due to their position away from the river, they were most like service areas but they do contain interesting features.
+This includes a floor of lead-glazed Flemish tiles, and a series of unusual niches that archaeologists believe may be ‘bee boles’ for the keeping of hive baskets, or ‘skeps’.
 The conservation work includes the removal of all loose friable materials, cleaning and protection of the decorative tiles, re-setting of loose stones, re-pointing of friable mortar in the brickwork, consolidation of the remaining delicate plaster, some minor excavation, and the introduction of invisible supports to the unusual “floating” partition wall in the arches.

 Have you got a project that you would like to discuss with a professional member of our team?